 - You can download a Government explanation of the dividend allowance reduction to £2,000 following the 2017 spring budget.

-- Government announcement on the 2023 reduction to £1,000 and subsequent reduction to £500 for the 2024/5 tax year.
+- Government announcement of the 2023 reduction to £1,000, followed by a further reduction to £500 for the 2024/5 tax year.

 Recommended Contractor Accountants